 "Jason, Nicole and Dr. Parsafoot are captured by Captain Kidd, who explains that they have landed on a planet trapped in time by Dragos.
 Jason tricks the Captain into taking his pocket robot, Wiki, then manages to pick the lock securing the stocks imprisoning his friends with a splinter.
 Jason needs the gold and silver in the Captain's chest to repair the engines on his spacecraft and follows Wiki's homing beacon to the cave where treasure is hidden."

-On this day in 1983, Manimal aired "Night of the Scorpion."
-This served as the third episode in the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1983 (in the U.S.), Manimal aired "Night of the Scorpion."
+Officially, this served as the third episode in the program's only season, and here's the plot summary as provided by IMDB.com:

 "A man is found dead on a ship with a venomous spider next to him.
 Jonathan is brought in and he doesn't think the spider is the cause of death.
 An autopsy is done and it's discovered that he had some kind of drug in his system.
 A drug that is kind of truth serum and he had a bad reaction to it.
 They meet his daughter who says he does work in the Bahamas.
 So Jonathan decides to go there and she joins him.
 They go to the bank and they find a note with a $100 bill that says a million more.
 So she wonders if there is a million how did he get it.
 They run into his boss."